St. Joseph the Worker Cathedral, Raiganj: History

-This cathedral that took three years and ten months to complete was inaugurated and dedicated by Bishop Alphonsus D'Souza S.J. on 17 November 2010.
+This cathedral that took three years and ten months to complete was dedicated by Bishop Alphonsus D'Souza S.J. on 17 November 2010.
 In 1962, Fr.
 Albinus Kujur began a mission center at Chotaparua in a small tin house which had a chapel, living room and a refectory.
 When the Diocese of Raiganj was erected in 1978 the first Bishop Leo Tigga S.J. stayed in the same house till the present Bishop's House was constructed.
 Realizing the need to have a larger parish church, Fr.
 Verghese Kozhikadan began the construction of the parish church in 1972 which was completed in 1974.
 This tin roofed church subsequently became the cathedral of the Raiganj Diocese when the diocese was created in 1978.
 The same church continued to serve as the cathedral of the diocese when Dr. Alphonsus D'Souza S.J. was appointed as the Bishop of Raiganj.

-As the old tin roofed cathedral had been leaking during the rainy seasons and the space being inadequate to hold the increasing catholic population, there had been a proposal since 2002 to have a new building for the cathedral.
-However, being concerned with the spiritual and material wellbeing of the people, Bishop Alphonsus resisted spending huge amount of money that was required for the construction of a new cathedral.
+The old tin roofed cathedral had been leaking during the rainy seasons and the space being inadequate to hold the increasing catholic population.
+There had been a proposal since 2002 to replace the cathedral.
+However, being concerned with the spiritual and material wellbeing of the people, Bishop Alphonsus resisted spending huge amounts of money that was required for the construction of a new cathedral.
 It was in 2004, while accompanying Bishop Alphonsus from the Malda railway station on his way back from a visit to his native village in Moodubelle, the treasurer of the diocese and secretary to the Bishop, Fr.
 Sunny M.V. once again put forward the suggestion for a new building for the cathedral.
 The Bishop thought for a while and said that the proposal can be considered.